-The Medicines and Healthcare Products Regulatory Agency (MHRA) are required under European law to inspect Clinical Trials of Investigational Medicinal Products (CTIMPs) conducted by both commercial and non-commercial organisations.
-GCP Inspectors assess compliance with all relevant legislation and guidance.
-In particular, the MHRA assess whether organisation sponsoring and/or conducting CTIMPs have systems in place to meet the requirements of the Clinical Trials Regulations.
+The Medicines and Healthcare Products Regulatory Agency (MHRA) inspect Clinical Trials of Investigational Medicinal Products (CTIMPs) conducted by both commercial and non-commercial organisations.
+GCP Inspectors assess whether organisation sponsoring and/or conducting CTIMPs have systems in place to meet the requirements of the Clinical Trials Regulations (now amended by The Medicines for Human Use (Clinical Trials) (Amendment) (EU Exit) Regulations 2019).

 Details of the types of inspections undertaken and the activities performed during an inspection can be found on the MHRA webpages.
 Similar information for inspections relating to the manufacture of Investigational Medicinal Products can be found on the MHRA webpages: Good Manufacturing Practice: The Inspection Process.